 If approved, construction partner Grocon would aim to deliver the project at minimum necessary returns to enable most of the profits to go to the Royal Society of Victoria’s perpetual endowment fund for projects and awards.

-The bespoke tower will offer high-end apartments, each with floor space of about 250 square metres.
+The bespoke Melbourne tower will offer high-end apartments, each with floor space of about 250 square metres.
 Profits from apartment sales will be injected back into the Royal Society to help promote science in Victoria.

 “We look forward to working with the various authorities and stakeholders to realise this vision for the Royal Society of Victoria and its future,” a Grocon spokesperson said.